Drayton Parslow: Methodist

 Drayton's first Primitive Methodist chapel was built in 1847.
 In 1912 it was replaced with a new Gothic Revival red brick chapel, and in 1932 it became part of the Methodist Union.
 Drayton's Methodist congregation declined in the 1960s and 70s, and in 1984 the chapel was sold and converted into a private house.

 History

-The settlement is recorded in the Domesday Book (1086) which indicates a population of 16 persons.
+The settlement is recorded in the Domesday Book (1086) which lists 18 households.
 In later years, the top end of the village became known as Hog End and later, Church End.
 Until the 1800s, most residents worked in agriculture.

 Bell-foundry

 Drayton Parslow had a bell-foundry from 1635 to 1754.
 It was started by Richard I Chandler and run by members of his family for the next 91 years.
 In 1726 Edward Hall took over, and continued the business until 1754.
 By early 1800, the business was no longer in operation, probably because of increasing competition.

 Reports indicate that 163 bells that were cast by founders from Drayton Parslow are known to survive.
 Examples in Buckinghamshire include bells at St James, Aston Abbotts, St Nicholas, Ickford and St Giles, Pitchcott and the Sanctus bell at St John the Evangelist, Whitchurch.
 There are also examples in Oxfordshire including at The Assumption of the Blessed Virgin Mary, Beckley, St Michael's, Fringford, St Mary the Virgin, Kidlington and SS Peter and Paul, Steeple Aston and the Sanctus bells at St Mary, Chesterton and St Nicholas', Emmington.
 An example in Northamptonshire is at St James the Less, Sulgrave.